EVerest/libocpp/README.md

 ### What is OCPP?

-The Open Charge Point Protocol (OCPP) is an open standard for communication between electric vehicle (EV) charging stations and central management systems.
-Developed by the Open Charge Alliance (OCA), OCPP ensures interoperability among various charging station manufacturers and management systems, playing a vital role in the growth of EV infrastructure.
+OCPP is an open standard for communication between EV charging stations and central management systems.
+Developed by the Open Charge Alliance (OCA), OCPP ensures interoperability among various charging station manufacturers and management systems, playing a vital role in the EV infrastructure.

 ## Table of Contents